oakserver/oak/README.md

   Set to `true` if the request might have a body, or `false` if it does not.
 It does not validate if the body is supported by the built in body parser though.

+  > [!IMPORTANT]
-  **WARNING** this is an unreliable API.
-In HTTP/2 in many situations you cannot determine if a request has a body or not unless you attempt to read the body, due to the streaming nature of HTTP/2.
-As of Deno 1.16.1, for HTTP/1.1, Deno also reflects that behavior.
-The only reliable way to determine if a request has a body or not is to attempt to read the body.
+  > This is an unreliable API.
+In HTTP/2 in many situations you cannot determine
+  > if a request has a body or not unless you attempt to read the body, due to
+  > the streaming nature of HTTP/2.
+As of Deno 1.16.1, for HTTP/1.1, Deno
+  > also reflects that behavior.
+The only reliable way to determine if a request
+  > has a body or not is to attempt to read the body.

   It is best to determine if a body might be meaningful to you with a given method, and then attempt to read and process the body if it is meaningful in a